 Our third trip, over a decade later, was very different.
 I liked this Rome a lot.
 It was so much better than I remembered and it felt like home.
 With every subsequent visit, Rome started to feel so familiar to us.
 Eventually, we stopped feeing like tourists.

 Once you don’t have to stay in massive lineups to see Rome’s major attractions, you actually start to enjoy the city.
 You don’t have to rush from one place to the next or battle crowds for a good spot at the Trevi Fountain.
-By absorbing the energy around you and stopping to enjoy the moment, you can fully embrace the essence that is Rome.
+By absorbing the energy around you and stopping to enjoy the moment, you can fully embrace Rome’s essence.

 Why is Rome called the Eternal City?